StellaLi93/StellaLi93.github.io/_posts/2017-12-07-Marketing-Campaigns-of-a-Portuguese-Banking-Institution.md

 ### Business aspect
 From the analysis, we have several business suggestions for our client:
 - Focus on the customers who have had business with the bank before, they are likely to stay with the bank.
-- Customers who attended the campaign for 2 to 3 times and spent more time on the phone during last campaign is very likely to open an deposit account.
+- Customers who attended the campaign for 2 to 3 times and spent more time on the phone during last campaign is very likely to open a deposit account.
 Take them as priori customers.
 - Customers who have stable cash balance is more likely to deposit their money in the bank.
 - 3 to 5 days after the campaign is the best time to follow up the customers.